TitasKu/help/docs/five-steps-to-success.md

 ### a.
 Sign-up on Intempt Platform ###

-The first thing you need to do to get started with the Intempt Platform is to [sign-up for an account](https://app.intempt.com/login "Intempt SignUp").
+The first thing you need to do to get started with Intempt Platform is to [sign-up for an account](https://app.intempt.com/login "Intempt SignUp").
 You will have to activate your account using the activation link sent to you upon registration.

 #### INTEMPT PLATFORM IS AVAILABLE ON DESKTOP BROWSERS ONLY ####